hwang2006/Generative-AI-with-LLMs/README.md

 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices either using the *genai* conda environment that you have created or the *genai* container image available in thr cloning this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see the lab exercise files through the Jupyter Notebook interface that you have opened.
 You could start with *Lab_1_summarize_dialogue.ipynb* just by clickihng it that covers prompting and prompt engineering practices.
 Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF practices are in Lab3.

-If you have an account on Neuron, here is a QuickStart guide for you to get *Generative AI with LLMs* practices started, even without the creation of the conda virtual environment required, by leveraging the Singularity *genai* container image available in the /apps/applications/singularity_images/ngc directory.
+If you have an account on Neuron, here is a QuickStart guide to get *Generative AI with LLMs* practices started, even with no creation of the conda virtual environment required, by leveraging the Singularity *genai* container image available in the /apps/applications/singularity_images/ngc directory.

 ```
 [glogin01]$ cd /scratch/$USER